zeroluck/docs/sources/admin-guide/getting-started/index.md

 We anticipate three license offerings:

-1. **Ecommerce:** This license will enables you to run a cluster of Gluu Servers consisting of two locations--for example, let's say you have one server on Amazon, and one server on Rackspace.
+1. **Ecommerce:** This license will enable you to run a cluster of Gluu Servers consisting of two locations--for example, let's say you have one server on Amazon, and one server on Rackspace.
 For the first location, you'd use the "master" package, which is free.
 For the second location, you'd need to purchase the ecommerce license.
 This license does not include support.
 The [Cluster Support](http://gluu.org/pricing) package is highly recommended and includes one commercial license for up to two locations.
 2. **Premium:** The premium cluster license includes three licenses for